roberto-triumph/triumph4php/docs/php-linter.md

 * Syntax error
 * Uninitialized variable
-* Unknow function/methods
+* Unknown function/methods

 #Philosophy#
-The triumph4php linter was built with 2 goals in mind: follow the rules of the PHP linter (`php -l`) to the letter; and prevent showing false positives whereever possible.
+The triumph4php linter was built with 2 goals in mind: follow the rules of the PHP linter (`php -l`) to the letter; and prevent showing false positives where ever possible.
 Most IDEs either show too many errors or not enough, leaving you to not use their linter feature.

 This philosophy is achieved: